DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

                                               //         in another closest hit shader
 ```

-To fix the error above, rename one of the shader variables to have a distict name.
+To fix the error above, rename one of the shader variables to have a distinct name.

 It is OK to have different resource types with the same name in *different shader stages*: